Welcome to The University of Toledo Public and Community Psychiatry website.

 For further information about the UT Public and Community Psychiatry program please contact:

-Mark Kay Smith, M.D.
+Mary Kay Smith, M.D.

 Public and Community Psychiatry